1996 Serbian local elections: Results

-Note: Vote totals and percentages refer to the results in the first round of voting.
+Unless otherwise noted, vote totals and percentages refer to the results in the first round of voting.

 Belgrade

 Elections were held at the city level and in all of Belgrade's constituent municipalities.
 The Zajedno alliance won a majority victory in the city, as well as winning control of most municipal assemblies.
 The Socialists won a smaller number of victories, mostly in the city's outer suburbs, while the Radicals won control of Zemun.

 City of Belgrade

 Results of the election for the City Assembly of Belgrade:

-(Note: Only parties or alliances that won representation in the assembly are listed.
-The election for the City Assembly of Belgrade was the only election for which results were not provided in the Serbian government's report of the 1996 cycle.)

 DS leader Zoran Đinđić was chosen as mayor on 21 February 1997, by a vote of sixty-eight to twenty-four among the city assembly's delegates.
 There were sixteen abstentions and one delegate was absent.
 Zajedno gained another seat shortly after the election, when DSS delegate Aleksandra Joksimović joined the DS.

 The SPO left the Zajedno alliance later in the year. Đinđić was dismissed as mayor on 30 September 1997, via an SPO motion that was supported by the SPS and SRS.
 Sixty-seven of the sixty-eight delegates present voted for Đinđić 's dismissal; the other delegate abstained.
 The non-SPO members of Zajedno boycotted this sitting of the assembly on the grounds that it had been improperly constituted.
-Milan Božić of the SPO became the city's acting mayor, and SPO members came to hold all of the major positions in the city government with the informal support of the SPS and SRS.
-Vojislav Mihailović, also of the SPO, was selected as the city's new mayor in January 1999.
+Milan Božić of the SPO became the city's acting mayor, and the SPO held all of the major positions in the city government with the informal support of the SPS and SRS.
+Božić was the acting mayor for almost a year and a half before Vojislav Mihailović, also of the SPO, was voted to the position by the assembly in January 1999.